 Tommy decided to sing this song extra loud, and Christina laughed.
-Christina says, "You know, it's really neat how we remember and honour the important people in our Church."
+Christina says, "You know, it's really neat how we remember and honor the important people in our Church."
 "Yes, these Fathers and Mothers are examples for us who show us that it is possible to live a life dedicated to God and to seek Him in all that we do," says Mrs. George.
-When they arrive home, Christina pulls out her notebook to show her parents some more of what she learned in Sunday school.

-Jesus Christ with children "There were different kinds of Church Fathers," says Christina.
+When they arrive home, Christina pulls out her notebook to show her parents some more of what she learned in Sunday School.
+"There were different kinds of Church Fathers," says Christina.
 There were the apostolic fathers, who lived during the time of Christ and in the following years.
 They were the apostles and the disciples of the apostles who received teachings from Christ Himself."
+Learning Outcome Check Who are some of the main Church Fathers?

 Tommy leans over her notebook and says, "Wow, you learned a lot today!"
-Christina smiles and goes on, "There were also Fathers of the Councils, like St. Basil, whom we spoke about earlier, St. Athanasius of Alexandria, St. Gregory of Nyssa, Gregory of Nazianzus, St. John Chrystosom, Cyril of Alexandria, and Severus of Antioch.
+Christina smiles and goes on, "There were also Fathers of the Councils, like St. Basil who we spoke about earlier, St. Athanasius of Alexandria, St. Gregory of Nyssa, Gregory of Nazianzus, St. John Chrystosom, Cyril of Alexandria, and Severus of Antioch.
 We remember them in the Diptychs, right?"
 "Right!" says Mr. George.
-"They all fought to keep the one true Orthodox Faith.
-There were also monastic fathers and local fathers, and, of course, many church others who kept the faith and continued to teach us and help us heal our spiritual hurts."
-"Who is the church father we remembered today?" asks Christina.
+"They worked so hard to keep the one true Faith taught by Christ.
+There were course many other men and women who also worked to keep the faith and to teach the truth.
+Even though we remember by name some Saints we should remember everyone even those we don't know their names."
+"Who is the church father we remembered today?
+St. Ignatius?" asks Christina.

-"October 17th is the feast of St. Ignatius of Antioch, who was known as "Theophorus," or the Bearer of God.
-In St. Matthew 18:1-5, Christ called a little child to him and taught everyone, saying: "Unless you are converted and become as little children, you will by no means enter the kingdom of heaven."
-Tradition has it that St. Ignatius was that child whom Christ called," says Mr. George.
+"On October 17th we remember St. Ignatius of Antioch, who was known as "Theophorus" or the Bearer of God.
+Did you know the Church says that in St. Matthew 18:1-5, the little child that Christ called to him was St. Ignatius?
 "Wow!
 I didn't know that we knew about that child," says Christina.

-"We also have two church fathers from Kerala, India.
-One is Parumala Thirumeni, who was born on June 15, 1848, in the Chathuruthy family near Mulanthuruthy, Ernakulam, Kerala.
-At the age of 18, he was ordained as a priest and was later consecrated as Mar Gregorios.
-Because of his young age, everybody called him "Kochu Thirumeni" ("Young Bishop").
-Thirumeni's life contributions defended and preserved the church that we are part of today.
-He showed love towards all people, regardless of their religion, and truly reflected the love of Christ.
+"We also have two Church fathers from Kerala, India!
+One is Parumala Thirumeni who was born on June 15, 1848, in Chathuruthy family near Mulanthuruthy, Ernakulam, Kerala.
+At the age of 18, he was ordained as a priest and later a bishop as Mar Gregorios.
+Because of his young age everybody called him "Kochu Thirumeni" ("Young Bishop").
+Thirumeni defended and preserved the church that we are part of today.
+He showed love towards all people regardless of their religion and truly reflects the love of Christ.
 He was a man whose example we can follow today," says Mrs. George.
+Parumala Thirumeni

-Parumala Thirumeni "Another local father, Saint Geevarghese Mar Dionysius of Vattasseril (Vattasseril Thirumeni), was the Malankara Metropolitan of the Malankara Orthodox Syrian Church for twenty-five years.
+"The other local Church father is Saint Geevarghese Mar Dionysius of Vattasseril (Vattasseril Thirumeni), who was the Malankara Metropolitan of the Malankara Orthodox Syrian Church for twenty-five years.
 In addition to the daily prayer and fasting, Thirumeni spent much time in private prayers and silent meditations behind closed doors.
 In spite of his busy schedule, he was also able to focus on three to four lessons from the Holy Bible every day.
 He was a living saint.
-He followed Christ's instruction to pray when we are alone, not just when we go to Qurbana," says Mrs. George.
+He followed Christ's instruction to pray when we are alone, not just when we go to Qurbana" says Mrs. George.
+Vattasseril Thirumeni "We learn so much from you mom, who are the church mothers?" asks Christina.